What drainage systems do you need for your project?

 As rainwater doesn’t require any treatment, it can be disposed of in an underground soakaway or, failing that, into a nearby water course.
 Some streets have storm drains, separate from the sewers, and these may be an acceptable destination for your unwanted rainwater.

 Soakaways used to be very simple affairs, often no more than a metre-deep hole in the ground filled with brick rubble and covered over with a paving slab and some topsoil.
-These days, you will be required to undertake an assessment of how much rainfall will be running off your roof and your paved areas so that you can ensure there is an adequate volume of covered space to deal with the very worst storm without flooding.
+However, as part of the guidelines regarding sustainable drainage systems (SuDs), you will be required to undertake an assessment of how much rainfall will be running off your roof and your paved areas so that you can ensure there is an adequate volume of covered space to deal with the very worst storm without flooding.

 You may also be required to install permeable paving on your driveway to stop flash flooding.
 These requirements are likely to form part of a planning permission for a new home.